apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

     important to note that this operator assumes that all arrays are initially empty, so an element not explicitly added is assumed to not be in the array.
 To check absence of an element, `selectInSet` should be used with negation.
+  - The `smtMap` IR operator represents the use of SMT map.
 - In class `Z3SolverContext`, add/change appropriate methods to handle SMT constraints over arrays.
   - The main changes will de done in `declareCell` and the new `mkSelect`, `mkStore`, and `mkUnchangedSet` methods, as these methods are directly responsible for creating the SMT